a13xg0/pnu_pr_in_jetbrains_env/README.md

 * configuration for docker to up environment
 * configuration for docker to use my repository
 * setup my linux laptop as a wifi AP
+* nginx with file browsing.
+To download base config and docker